Toric geometry of path signature varieties: Axis-parallel paths

 There are two cases how $\mathcal{A}_{(1,2,1),3}$ could be a toric subvariety of $\mathcal{U}_{3,3}$.
 Either it is a toric divisor or the inclusion is a toric morphism.
-A careful technical analysis shows that neither is possible. \end{example} Despite previous Example, the axis paths variety turns out to be toric in many cases.
+A careful technical analysis shows that no change of coordinates in $\p^7$ can simultaneously make the ideals of both $\mathcal{A}_{(1,2,1),3}$ and $\mathcal{U}_{3,3}$ binomial. \end{example} Despite previous Example, the axis paths variety turns out to be toric in many cases.